tranvantruonggit/tranvantruonggit.github.io/_posts/2023-08-15-Diffie-Hellman-key-exchange-with-color.md

 # Color mixing algorithm

-For one who is not familiar with graphic processing, color in image can be represent in several way, in this post, I use the RGBA which use Red-Green-Blue-Alpha element to represent color, and it is represented by a vector of 4 byte, however, in this blog post, I ignore the Alpha channel to reduce the complexity, se let's us assume all the alpha in this blog post is `1.0`.
-Here are some example:
+For someone who is not familiar with graphic processing, color in image can be represent in several way, in this post, I use the RGBA which use Red-Green-Blue-Alpha element to represent color, and it is represented by a vector of 4 byte, however, in this blog post, I ignore the Alpha channel to reduce the complexity, se let's assume all the alpha in this blog post is `1.0`.
+Here are some examples:

 <h2 style="background-color:rgba(255, 99, 71, 1.0 );">* rgb(255, 99, 71)</h2>
 <h2 style="background-color:rgba(32, 99, 71, 1.0);">* rgb(32, 99, 71)</h2>